edgelesssys/contrast/docs/docs/architecture/snp.md

-# SNP Attestation
+# AMD SEV-SNP attestation

+This page explains details of the AMD SEV-SNP attestation that are especially relevant for the implementation in Contrast.
+You should be familiar with [attestation basics](attestation.md).
+For more details on SEV-SNP, see the [whitepapers and specifications from AMD](https://www.amd.com/en/developer/sev.html).

-The key component for attesting AMD SEV-SNP is the Security Processor (SP), which measures the CVM and metadata and returns an attestation report reflecting those measurements.
+The key component for attesting AMD SEV-SNP is the Secure Processor (SP).
+It measures the confidential VM (CVM) and metadata and returns an attestation report reflecting those measurements.

 ## Startup

-The SP extends the launch digest every time the hypervisor donates a page to the CVM during startup via `SNP_LAUNCH_UPDATE`.
+The SP extends the launch digest each time the hypervisor donates a page to the CVM during startup via `SNP_LAUNCH_UPDATE`.
 On an abstract level, the launch digest is extended as follows:

 ```
 LD := Hash(LD || Page || Page Metadata)
 ```